Felling History

 THE PICTURES

 Left click to see the same scene today.
-Who thinks the Felling's gone backwards

 Here's the Corona Picture Hall in Coldwell Lane, opened in 1911 and closed in 1960